Develop

 3. On the Details panel, set the Intent and Entity to match the expectation you have for the match.
 For example, if your app changes the color of items on command, you might set Intent to set_color, and Entity to color:color.

-4. Under Partial Response, select the Is Also Used for Partial Response option.
+4. Under Partial Response, enable the Is Also Used for Partial Response option.

 5. Select the Auto Accept Partial Response Once Past Matcher Criteria option.